AlexRz912/signup-login-form/README.md

 I used MAMP to open those pages and PHPMYADMIN to create the SQL database.

 You need to open signup-form.php to start.
-If you already signed up before, you can open login-form.php (usi
+If you already signed up before, you can open login-form.php

-I'll later implement a page from which you can decide to sign up OR login and some content on the home page
+I'll later implement a page from which you can decide to sign up OR login and some content on the home page.
+Allow to upload a profile picture and display it, and the possibility to put a comment on the home page.